It was one of the songs Cohan created for his upcoming Broadway musical George Washington, Jr.

 On February 6, 1906, “You’re a Grand Old Rag” was recorded as a 78 RPM single by the popular singer Billy Murray.

-Although George Washington Jr. and singer Billy Murray’s recording were both big hits, many critics, military veterans and groups complained that “You’re a Grand Old Rag” was disrespectful to the American flag.
-They said it shouldn’t be referred to as a “rag.”
+Although George Washington Jr. and singer Billy Murray’s recording were both big hits, many critics, military veterans and groups complained to him that “You’re a Grand Old Rag” was disrespectful to the American flag.
+It should not, they said, be referred to as a “rag.”

 He explained that patriotism was a main theme of the musical and that he actually got the phrase “grand old rag” from an old Army veteran.